UPDATED: March 16, 2022

 You have heard retirees talk about their company pension.
 Each month there are usually two checks that come into their accounts: Social Security and their pension benefit.
-Workers would contribute a specific percentage of their salary to the pension fund in return for specified payments in retirement.
-Unfortunately, companies are moving away from defined benefit pensions.
+Unfortunately, companies are moving away from defined benefit pensions, so workers are responsible for creating their own retirement savings strategy.

-Nowadays, workers are given the option of contributing to various retirement accounts, which they generally withdraw in retirement.
+Nowadays, workers are given the option of contributing to various retirement accounts, which they generally withdraw from in their golden years.
 Another option is fully taxable (and independent from any employer) brokerage accounts and savings accounts.
 Let’s take a look at these options, along with why you should contribute to each.
-Generally, it’s better to put savings dollars into tax preferential retirement accounts, then add to general savings options.

 Table of Contents